 “I’m a stranger in my own house”

-The 2019 Argentine psychological thriller, directed by Sebastián Schindel [Anatomy of a Crime] and written by Leonel D’Agostino, is based on Guillermo Martínez’s 2013 novel A Protective Mother (Spanish: Una madre protectora).
+Sebastián Schindel’s Argentine psychological thriller film The Son (2019) is based on Guillermo Martínez’s 2013 novel A Protective Mother (Spanish: Una madre protectora).
 It tells the story of a middle-aged artist named Lorenzo (Joaquín Furriel) and his Norwegian wife, a biologist named Sigrid (Heidi Toini).
 Having lost the custody of his two daughters to his former partner,

 Lorenzo is as determined to have a child as his younger wife, quietly tolerating her eerie and troubling behaviour when their efforts turn fruitful.
 As gradually as Sigrid strips his home of its warmth, Lorenzo finds himself questioning his memory – and his mind.
 The fear of going mad mixes with his crippling suspicion of being cropped out of his infant son’s life.
 The combination results in a chilling escalation of events, spinning every element of Lorenzo’s life out of control.

 The story creeps forward at a leisurely pace, at odds with the tension that is coiled tighter and tighter, leaving you unaware of when the final snap will come.
 The film utilises the same technique as Quentin Tarantino in 1994’s Pulp Fiction, when the crucial contents of the briefcase were revealed to everyone but the film’s audience.
 In The Son, as a choked scene comes to a crescendo, the camera shuns the source of the character’s horror – or completely loses consciousness.